 By John France

 John France is Professor Emeritus of Swansea University and has been a Visiting Professor at West Point.
-He is the author of the upcoming book Medieval France at War: A Military History of the French Monarchy, 885-1305.
+His latest book is Medieval France at War: A Military History of the French Monarchy, 885-1305.

 Top Image: British Library MS Royal 20 E. III, fol.152v